 Tana Toraja is full of history and culture, with many places to visit.
 You may have the opportunity to learn and see a lot about our traditions and culture.
 You may also have the opportunity to see and learn traditional Torajan dance, music, art etc.

 When teaching the local children, please free to incorporate your own ideas.
 Although we have a book here that collates the ideas of our past volunteers, teaching ideas seem to work best when the teacher has ownership of the creative input.

 Please remember that the children will often come to class straight from school so keeping the sessions fun and interactive is the way to go!
 The child love learning new skills, so if you have a particular artistic skill - a recent volunteer made her own jewellery and taught the children to make their own - you could base some of your sessions around this skill/hobby.

-I have 2 wooden houses next to each other, so you can choose in which you want to stay.
+We have 4 bamboo houses next to each other, so you can choose in which one you want to stay.

-Volunteers will get a private room with small mattress, blanket and pillow and electricity.
+Volunteers will get a private room with mattress, blanket, pillow and electricity.

 Toilets and shower are local style (cold water only), but always clean!

 We provide cold or hot drinking water, tea and coffee and the 3 local meals everyday (rice, vegetables, fish, eggs, tempe, tofu...)

 Our house is on top of a small hill with a great view and nature is all around the place (very quiet).